martinbagic/aegis-exercise/README.md

 Parameters can be specified by:

-1. **Passing arguments when calling `aegis.Aegis`**, e.g. `aegis.Aegis(CYCLE_NUM_=2000, MAX_LIFESPAN=90)`.
-This is relevant when Aegis is run via a script (e.g. in `tests/`).
+1. **Passing arguments when calling `aegis.run.run`**, e.g. `aegis.run(CYCLE_NUM_=2000, MAX_LIFESPAN=90)`.
+This is relevant when Aegis is run as an imported module via a script (e.g. in `tests/`).
+All parameters specified in `legal_types.yml` can be set this way.
-1. **Command line arguments**, in JSON format, e.g. `python3 main.py --extra_params '{"CYCLE_NUM_": 2000, "MAX_LIFESPAN": 90}`.
-Those will be processed in the `macroconfig.Macroconfig` class.
-This is useful if one wants to slightly modify the parameters without having to create a separate config file.
-The command line input is documented in the output.
+1. **Command line arguments**, in JSON format, e.g. `aegis -e '{"CYCLE_NUM_": 2000, "MAX_LIFESPAN": 90}`.
+This method is useful if one wants to slightly modify the parameters without having to create a separate config file and calls AEGIS directly from the command line.
-1. **Config files**, in YML format, e.g. `input/config_preset/_DEFAULT.yml`.
-The default (`_DEFAULT.yml`) is always applied, but other config files can be added to, by specifying them in the command line, e.g. `python3 main.py --config_files extra.yml`.
-This is useful when many parameters need to be modified, or when the parameterization encodes a distinct scenario.
+1. **Config files**, in YML format.
+The default (`src/aegis/input/default.yml`) is always applied, but other config files can be added on top, by specifying them in the command line, e.g. `aegis -c path/to/input_file.yml`.
+This is useful when many parameters need to be modified, or when the parameterization encodes a distinct scenario which will be reused.

 The priority decreases along this list, i.e. the parameters passed as arguments when calling `Aegis` override those passed as command line arguments, which override those in config files.
 Furthermore, when multiple